 Tux McCall: Tux is my dog.
-He was rescued by our friend Donna when his mother (who was pregnant at the time) was dumped in the country.
+He was rescued by our friend Donna when his mother (who was pregnant at the time) was dumped in the country and a local blogger at Raising Spot did a story on him.
 We were with Donna when she got the call that a very pregnant dog had been dumped and would she please come get her!
 I hadn’t intended to adopt one of the pups when they were born, but you know how it goes – you don’t pick the dog, the dog picks you.
 And Tux picked me.
 He’s a big mama’s baby (all 75 pounds of him).
 His comfort zone is sitting on me, laying on me, and being with me all the time.
 He’s blissfully unaware of his size.
 But Tux has taught me that it’s best for him when I encourage him to venture out beyond his comfort zone (my lap).
 Experience new people, new environments, new dogs.
 Venturing out builds strength and character.

 Scarlett O’Haira: Scarlett is Queen Bee here at Kolbeco, and belongs to Erin, our Art Director.
 Scarlett was the dog who started it all.
 When Erin accepted the job here, she only negotiated one thing – to be able to bring Scarlett to work each day.
 I asked “what kind of dog is Scarlett?”
 Erin replied “a nice dog.”
 I finally pulled out of her that Scarlett was a Pit Bull.
 She was afraid to tell me.
 I had never met a pittie before, but I grew up with Chow Chows, so I know all about certain breeds getting a bad rap.
 As it turns out, Scarlett is the BEST dog I’ve ever encountered.
 So I could talk about the lesson being about not stereotyping, but Scarlett has taught me something else too.
 She taught me that you can get onto the playground, socialize and have some fun – but when things start to go awry someone needs to step up and put out a call to order.
 That someone is always Scarlett.